OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:58

 A little later someone else saw him and said, “You also are one of them.”
-“Man, I am not!”
+“Sir, I am not!”
 Peter replied.

 ## Luke 22:59